NFL DFS picks, Week 18: Optimal daily Fantasy lineups for Saturday

 DFS millionaire Mike McClure shares his NFL DFS picks for Seattle vs. San Francisco and Carolina vs. Tampa Bay on Saturday

 With most season-long Fantasy leagues now complete, daily Fantasy football takes an even bigger spotlight during the Week 18 NFL schedule.
-The first slate comes on Saturday as Panthers vs. Buccaneers (-2.5, 44) is a 4:30 p.m.
-ET and Seahawks vs. 49ers (+1.5, 49.5) is at 8 p.m.
+The first slate comes on Saturday as Panthers vs. Buccaneers (-3, 43.5) is a 4:30 p.m.
+ET and Seahawks vs. 49ers (+2.5, 47.5) is at 8 p.m.
 ET.
 Both games carry heavy implications for the NFL playoff picture, so you don't have to worry about starters resting or teams holding back on this slate.
+Christian McCaffrey (back) missed practice on Tuesday, but does not carry an injury designation for the game.

 You can also bet props like McCaffrey as anytime TD scorer (-185) using the latest DraftKings promo code, which offers $200 in bonus bets if your bet wins: